pekkaroi/bldc-drive/README.md

 * Few connectors in the layout missed solder stop openings.
 They were bit painfull to solder. :)
 * The current amplifier INA27x connection is wrong.
 The IN+ and IN- should be swapped.

-Second hardware revision has been done with the above findings fixed.
-I'll publish it when I get them and verify they work to some extent.
+Second hardware revision has been sent to PCB fab with the above findings fixed.
+I'll publish the PCBs when I get them and verify they work at least to some extent.